 While still a member of the Young Ensemble, Maximilian Schmitt was able to make his debut at the Salzburg Landestheater as Tamino in the Zauberflöte.
 In the meantime, in Munich he performed roles such as Lord Cecil in Roberto Devereux or Albazar in Il turco in Italia in a staging by Christoph Loy at the Festival 2007.
-From the season 2008-2009, he will have a full-time engagement for two years at the Staatstheater Mannheim, to sing such parts as David in Meistersinger and lyrical Mozart parts such as Tamino, Don Ottavio or Ferrando.
+From the season 2008-2009, he will have a full-time engagement for two years at the Staatstheater Mannheim, to sing such parts as David in Meistersinger and lyrical W.A.
+Mozart parts such as Tamino, Don Ottavio or Ferrando.

-During the season 2006/2007, he worked together with Helmuth Rilling for the first time, debuted at the Bayerische Rundfunk, went on a European tour with the RIAS-Kammerchor with J.S.
-Bachís Matthäus-Passion BWV 244 and appeared with the Münchner Rundfunkorcherster in Die lustigen Weiber von Windsor by Otto Nicolai as well as with the Barcelona Symphony Orchestra in Schumannís Paradies und die Peri, in the part of the narrator.
+During the season 2006-2007, Maximilian Schmitt worked together with Helmuth Rilling for the first time, debuted at the Bayerische Rundfunk, went on a European tour with the RIAS-Kammerchor with J.S.
+Bachís Matthäus-Passion BWV 244 and appeared with the Münchner Rundfunkorcherster in Die lustigen Weiber von Windsor by Otto Nicolai as well as with the Barcelona Symphony Orchestra in Robert Schumannís Paradies und die Peri, in the part of the narrator.
 Recent highlights include concerts with J.S.
 Bachís Mass in B minor (BWV 232) with the Gewandhausorchester Leipzig under Trevor Pinnock, Matthäus-Passion (BWV 244) with the Symphonieorchester des Bayerischen under Peter Dijkstra (Evangelist) as well with the Swedish Radio Symphony Orchestra under Daniel Harding (Arias) and the title part of a concert performance of Weberís Oberon with the Stuttgarter Philharmoniker.